Working with GordonWeddingFilms

 A wedding film experience shaped with intention

-Working with GordonWeddingFilms is not simply about booking someone to document your wedding day.
-It is about choosing a filmmaker with a structured, story-driven approach to emotionally rich celebrations, refined aesthetics, and complex destination events.
+Working with GordonWeddingFilms is not simply about booking someone to film your wedding day.
+It is about choosing a filmmaker with a structured, story-driven approach to emotionally rich celebrations, refined aesthetics, and complex destination and multi-day celebrations across Europe and Asia.
 From the first conversation to the final delivery, each step is designed to bring clarity, comfort, and creative direction.
 The result is not just a record of the day, but a wedding film built with purpose, crafted to feel personal, timeless, and deeply true to what was lived.

-- International clientele: Fluent in English and French, with a strong experience working with couples from the US, UK, and worldwide
+- International clientele: Fluent in English and French, with experience working with couples from the US, UK, and worldwide

-- Two distinct film experiences: A clean, elegant edit focused on the day itself, or a more immersive narrative film built around your story
+- Two distinct film approaches: A refined, documentary-style coverage or a more immersive narrative experience built around your story

 Before the wedding